 If you’ve had a glass of sweet tea or an afternoon cup of Earl Grey anywhere in Charleston, it’s likely what you were drinking was grown locally out on Wadmalaw Island.
-As the only commercial tea plantation in the United States, the Charleston Tea Plantation offers tours of their farm and sells their teas in local grocery stores.
-They produce nine different types of tea, including black, green, and several flavored varieties, but the Plantation Peach Tea makes for a particularly refreshing iced tea.
+As the only commercial tea plantation in the United States, the Charleston Tea Garden offers tours of its farm and sells its teas in local grocery stores.
+It produces nine different types of tea, including black, green, and several flavored varieties, but the Plantation Peach Tea makes for a particularly refreshing iced tea.

 This article was originally published on November 20, 2018; it was updated on February 9, 2021, with current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips

 We Reviewed the CDC-Approved COVID Home Tests for International Travel—Here’s What to Know